hanswys/my-cat-app/README.md

 - Dynamic button effects when liking and disliking
 - Sound effects when liking and disliking
 - Glow border when dragging
+- Progress Indicator for how many cats left
 - Background effects when liking and disliking
 - Grid view of the liked and disliked cats
 - Play again button